laravel-enso/charts/README.md

     ```

 ### Options
-The `Chart.vue` component can be used anywhere and can be integrated into any other component or page, and takes the following parameters:
+The `Chart.vue` component can be used anywhere by integrating it into any other component or page, and takes the following parameters:
 - `type` - `bar`, `polarArea`, `pie`, `doughnut`, `radar`, `bubble` | (required)
 - `data` - object containing the properly formatted data for the given chart type | (required)
 - `options` - ChartJs options object | (optional)